Analyst – Northeast Asia, South Asia

 Sean Creehan is an analyst in the Country Analysis Unit within the Financial Institution Supervision and Credit (FISC) Group at the Federal Reserve Bank of San Francisco.
 In that capacity, he conducts research into Asian financial and economic issues and produces analyses of Asian foreign banking organizations.
 In addition, he monitors financial, regulatory, and economic developments in Asia with a special focus on Northeast Asia and South Asia.
 His research interests include financial inclusion, cross-border capital flows, and financial technology.

 Before joining the Federal Reserve, Mr. Creehan worked as a management and strategy consultant advising clients on their investing and operating activities in Asia.
-His work has been published in academic and popular publications, including the Harvard International Review, the SAIS Review of International Affairs, and The Atlantic.
+His work has been published in academic and popular publications, including The Atlantic, Forbes, the Asian Development Bank Institute, and the Harvard International Review.

 Mr. Creehan received a master’s degree in international economics from the Johns Hopkins University School of Advanced International Studies (SAIS) and a bachelor’s degree in social studies from Harvard University.
 He spent a postgraduate year as a Harvard-Yenching Scholar at Peking University and speaks Mandarin Chinese and Indonesian.
-In addition, he is a Chartered Financial Analyst (CFA) charterholder.
+In addition, he is a Chartered Financial Analyst (CFA) charterholder and a term member of the Council on Foreign Relations.